anthonybanion/Framework/Svelte/README.md

 - [ ] **Advanced Projects**: Themed dashboard, app with routing + auth + stores.
 - [ ] **Folder: `projects/`**

 ---

-## 💡 Extras

-- Use `svelte-check` for static analysis.
-- Combine `stores` with `localStorage` for persistence.
-- Use `vite-plugin-svelte` for enhanced dev experience.
-- Prefer components over global state when possible.
-- SvelteKit is the meta-framework — consider transitioning when ready.

----